TheTekton337/pntkl-rfc/RFCs/0012-rtn-pntkl-shell.md

-# pntkl-shell - Cross-Platform Shell Environment Integration for React Native with iSHKit and TermuxKit
+# rtn-pntkl-shell - Cross-Platform Shell Environment Integration for React Native with iSHKit and TermuxKit

 ## 1. Introduction